OpenVoiceOS/community-docs/docs/bus_service.md

 you can see a demonstration of this problem with [BusBrickerSkill](https://github.com/EvilJarbas/BusBrickerSkill)

-`"shared_connection": false` ensures each skill gets it's own websocket connection and avoids this problem
+`"shared_connection": false` ensures each skill gets its own websocket connection and avoids this problem

 Additionally, it is recommended you change `"host": "127.0.0.1"`, this will ensure no outside world connections are allowed